 Our investment methodology employs 5 steps:

-Apply Modern Portfolio Theory (MPT) to construct asset allocations that maximize the expected return for ea-ch level of portfolio risk
+3. Apply Modern Portfolio Theory (MPT) to construct asset allocations that maximize the expected return for each level of portfolio risk

-Monitor and periodically rebalance your portfolio taking advantage of dividend reinvestment
+5. Monitor and periodically rebalance your portfolio with your consent taking advantage of dividend reinvestment

 Below is a detailed overview of our approach.
-Please don't hesitate to contact our Wealth Advisors, to learn more or if you have any questions you can schedule a call through this link: https://calendly.com/sarwa.
+Please don't hesitate to reach out to us here if you have any questions.
 We would love to hear from you.

 01 Identify a diverse set of asset classes